 Reading a stack of modules or watching static PowerPoint presentations aren’t only uninspiring, but also ineffective.
 This is because salespeople, just like everyone else, can’t process a lot of information in just one sitting.
 According to the Forgetting Curve theory by Ebbinghaus, nearly 50% of the information from a lengthy training is simply forgotten within the first hour, while 70% of those data points are lost within 24 hours of completion.
 With all these things considered, keeping your training short can’t be overstated.

-EdApp’s e-learning authoring tool, apart from its ease of use, is also a great place to put together a microlearning course.
-Upon signing up to this platform, you’ll have access to their 80+ intuitively designed microlearning templates that are suited to a diverse set of learning methodologies.
+EdApp’s learning management system, apart from its ease of use, is also a great place to put together a microlearning course.
+Upon signing up to this learning platform, you’ll have access to their 80+ intuitively designed microlearning templates that are suited to a diverse set of learning methodologies.
 For instance, you may opt for their content templates to introduce new content to your salesforce, or their concept templates to reinforce key messages.

 What’s more, EdApp also offers a wide array of microlearning courses that you can deploy right away to your sales team.
-Take, for example, their microlearning course on The Language of Sales, which consists of three short courses discussing strategies on convincing their buyers and handling tough sales scenarios.
-They also offer this course about Improving your Sales Forecast, which can help you and your team identify the right tools and technology to enhance your organizational sales forecasts.
+Take, for example, their microlearning course on The Language of Sales, which consists of three short training courses discussing strategies on convincing their buyers and handling tough sales scenarios.
+This saas also offers this training course about Improving your Sales Forecast, which can help you and your team identify the right tools and technology to enhance your organizational sales forecasts.
 Feel free to visit its e-learning content library to browse more sales training programs that you can roll out to your team.

 3. Incorporate video lectures and demonstrations